WalletScrutiny/WalletScrutinyCom/_iphone/io.eidoo.wallet.prodnet.md

 issue:
 icon: io.eidoo.wallet.prodnet.jpg
 bugbounty:
-verdict: wip # wip fewusers nowallet nobtc obfuscated custodial nosource nonverifiable reproducible bounty defunct
+verdict: nosource # wip fewusers nowallet nobtc obfuscated custodial nosource nonverifiable reproducible bounty defunct
-date: 2020-12-22
+date: 2021-05-25
 reviewStale: true
 signer:
 reviewArchive:

-providerTwitter:
+providerTwitter: eidoo_io
-providerLinkedIn:
+providerLinkedIn: eidoo
-providerFacebook:
+providerFacebook: eidoocrypto
-providerReddit:
+providerReddit: eidooapp

 redirect_from:

 ---

+The app's description:

+> As a non-custodial wallet, funds will always remain in your full control, with effortless wallet backup and recovery options.

+Unfortunately we can't find any source code.
+No such link on their website and neither can we find anything relevant on GitHub which leads to the verdict:
+**not verifiable**.